DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 ```

 Now use the data frame generated in the previous code chunk to generate
-a line plot of the averge number of steps for each interval.
+a line plot of the average number of steps for each interval.

 ```r